AFC Champions League: Andres Iniesta makes a mark in Doha as Vissel Kobe reach the quarter-finals | Goal.com

 The Kobe-based football club have just progressed to the quarter-finals (semifinals of the East Zone tournament) of the continent's premier club competition.
 They notched a facile 2-0 win over Chinese giants Shanghai SIPG on Monday at the Khalifa International stadium, one of the venues for the 2022 World Cup.

 Powering them forward was none other than Barcelona legend Andres Iniesta, who scored the opening goal in the 31st minute.
-Right-back Daigo Nishi, who has previously won the competition with Kashima Antlers, scored the second goal five minutes into the second half to send Vissel Kobe into the quarter-finals.
+Right winger Daigo Nishi, who has previously won the competition with Kashima Antlers, scored the second goal five minutes into the second half to send Vissel Kobe into the quarter-finals.

 It is a brilliant result for Vissel Kobe who are playing their first-ever AFC Champions League campaign, thanks to their Emperor's Cup win in 2019.
 And they are ensuring that their maiden campaign among Asia's best is one to remember.